Fkaneko/kaggle_lux_ai/README.md

 This is my first reinforcement learning project and there might be some misunderstandings.
 Please be free to ask me if you find something weird.

 # How to run
+This is a code for a kaggle competition and some part is not so clean right now.
+I will fix such a part little by little.

 ## environment
 * Ubuntu 18.04
 * Python with Anaconda/Mamba